 Finally, film maker Joe Boyd who made a documentary in 1973 entitled ‘Jimi Hendrix’, described Mike Jeffery as follows: “He was a strange man, a bridge between eras.
 From owning a night club in Newcastle to managing The Animals to dealing with mind-blown stars like Hendrix and the post-Haight-Ashbury Eric Burdon was clearly a journey that had bewildered him.”

-Mike Jeffery left school at the age of sixteen and went to work as a clerk for Mobil Oil who had offices in Bishopsgate, London, about four miles from his home.
-In 1951, when he turned eighteen, he was called up for National Service in the British army where he spent two years in the Educational Corps.
+Mike Jeffery left school in 1949 at the age of sixteen.
+He had been good at sports and the sciences but only average in other subjects.
+After leaving school he went to work as a clerk for Mobil Oil who had offices in Bishopsgate, London, about four miles from his home.
+In 1951, when he turned eighteen, he was called up for National Service in the British Army.
 After serving the statutory two years in National Service, Mike Jeffery chose not to return to civilian life and instead enlisted as a full-time soldier.

-Eric Burdon tells a story about Mike Jeffery’s espionage-type exploits in his 1986 book ‘I Used To Be An Animal But I’m All Right Now’.
+Eric Burdon tells a tale about Mike Jeffery’s espionage-type exploits in his 1986 book ‘I Used To Be An Animal But I’m All Right Now’, which if true would give an insight about his military training.
 Burdon claims to have been in Palma, Mallorca in October 1964 as a guest of Mike Jeffery who ran several clubs on the island.
 Burdon states that a large number of battleships from the US Seventh Fleet were docked at the port and the town was awash with American sailors.
 Burdon says that the reason for the American ‘invasion’ was that the US navy were there to recover a hydrogen bomb, which had been lost when an American B-52 bomber had crashed into the sea.
 Burdon’s story is that Mike, wearing a wet suit, snorkel and breathing apparatus, had swam out to the area where the US fleet was anchored and had set up some incendiary devices.
 Later, from the safety of the shore and in the presence of Burdon, he amused himself by detonating the explosives using a hand held device, which caused violent explosions near the warships.

 In his book ‘Rock Roadie’, ex-Animals roadie, James “Tappy” Wright tells a similar story.
-In his version, the incident occurs sometime after March 1967 and it is Tappy and not Eric Burdon who is present when Mike Jeffery dons a wet suit and attaches explosives to the US warships; Jeffery’s alleged motive was that he didn’t like American sailors in his clubs.
+In his version, the incident occurred sometime after March 1967 and it is Tappy and not Eric Burdon who was present when Mike Jeffery donned a wet suit and attached explosives to the US warships; Jeffery’s alleged motive was that he didn’t like American sailors in his clubs.
 According to Tappy Wright, the explosions caused the US navy to weigh anchor and leave the Mediterranean.

 Record producer, Malcolm Cecil knew Mike Jeffery in the late fifties when he was a jazz bassist and performed at several of Jeffery’s Newcastle clubs.
 At the time as he was a serving member of the Royal Air Force.
 Malcolm Cecil is firmly of the opinion that Mike Jeffery was a former member of the British Intelligence Service.
 This is what he said in a 2013 Red Bull lecture: –

-“The whole experience in the Air Force on one level was very good and on another level was bad, because it was also in the Air Force, while I was up in Newcastle upon Tyne, that I met Michael Jeffery, who was to come back into my life many years later as Jimi Hendrix’s manager and the owner of Electric Lady Studios where I worked with Stevie (Wonder).
+“The whole experience in the Air Force on one level was very good and on another level was bad, because it was also in the Air Force, while I was up in Newcastle upon Tyne, that I met Michael Jeffery, who was to come back into my life many years later as Jimi Hendrix’s manager and the owner of Electric Lady Studios where I worked with Stevie [Wonder].
 He and I started a club called the Downbeat Club.
 On the same day that Ronnie Scott opened ‘Ronnie Scott’s’ in London, we opened the Downbeat in Newcastle-on-Tyne and I believe that club is still running.
-It turned out that Michael Jeffery was a high-ranking officer in the British secret service.
+It turned out that Michael Jeffery was a high-ranking officer in the British Secret Service.
 I didn’t know it at the time.
-He did arrange for me to have a posting down to London because he knew I wanted to go down and play in the jazz clubs, but it was in exchange for me handing over to him my shares in the club…” [Malcolm Cecil was mistaken about the Downbeat still being open- it closed down in the early sixties.]
+He did arrange for me to have a posting down to London because he knew I wanted to go down and play in the jazz clubs, but it was in exchange for me handing over to him my shares in the club…” (Malcolm Cecil was mistaken about the Downbeat still being open – it closed down in 1964.)

 A Move To Newcastle

-While he was at Kings College, Mike Jeffery’s interest in both modern and traditional jazz led him into establishing a jazz club.
+While he was at Kings College, Mike Jeffery’s interest in both modern and traditional jazz led him first into being on the committee of the college’s own jazz club and then establishing his own club.
 He opened the University Jazz Club at the Cordwainers Hall, Newcastle in 1957 with an initial target audience of students.
 The club, which was situated in a busy part of Newcastle well away from Kings College, was only nominally linked to the university.
 The University Jazz Club did rather well as a jazz venue with Mike Jeffery picking up the profits.